ubada21/Get-It-Done/README.md

 - As a user, I want to be able to add new tasks to the todo list.
 - As a user, I want to be able to mark a task as completed.
 - As a user, I want to be able to remove a task form the todo list.
-- As a user, I want to be able to see the number of complete and incomplete tasks
+- As a user, I want to be able to see the number of complete and incomplete tasks.
-- As a user, I want to be able to see all my tasks
+- As a user, I want to be able to see all my tasks.
-- As a user, I want to be able to see all my completed tasks
+- As a user, I want to be able to see all my completed tasks.
 - As a user, I want to be able to see all my incomplete tasks.
+- As a user, I want to be able to save my todo list to a file.
+- As a user, I want to be able to load my todo list from a save file.